danieltodor/blaze/README.md

 ``` sh
 git pull && make && make install
 ```
+It is advised to also update the config either via the `./use_config <name>` command, or manually, as sometimes there are breaking changes.

 ## Removal
-1. Delete the setup line from your shell\`s rc file.
+1. Delete the setup line from your shell's rc file.
 2. `cd` into the downloaded blaze directory and run `make uninstall`.
 3. Delete the `config.toml` file if you created one.